sbg/sevenbridges-python/README.rst

 -  https://cavatica-api.sbgenomics.com/v2 for CAVATICA

-.. note:: We will see below how to supply information about your auth token and endpoint to the library.

 For more information about the API, including details of the available parameters for each API call, you should check the API documentation before using this library: